hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/addresses_at_the_parliament/002_v1_c1_paper_on_hinduism.md

 lines, without beginning and without end, running parallel to each other.
 God is the ever active providence, by whose power systems after systems are being evolved out of chaos, made to run for a time and again destroyed.
-This is what the Brâhmin boy repeats every day: "*The sun and the moon, the Lord created like the suns and moons of previous cycles*."
+This is what the Brāhmin boy repeats every day: "*The sun and the moon, the Lord created like the suns and moons of previous cycles*."
 And this agrees with modern science.